|Nutrition Facts (per serving)|

 While they are frying, prepare the sauce.

-Whisk together the sesame oil, ketchup, garlic chili paste, honey, brown sugar, soy sauce, and garlic to a small saucepan.
+Whisk together the sesame oil, ketchup, gochujang (or garlic chili paste), honey, brown sugar, soy sauce, and garlic to a small saucepan.
 Cook on medium-low heat in a saucepan until the sauce has thickened, about 5 minutes.
 Stir frequently so it does not burn.
 You can also heat in the microwave in a microwave-safe bowl in 1 minute increments.

 Drain the wings from the oil and keep them hot in a 200 F oven.